 Other than natural hedging through the increase of non-nickel and non-gold portfolio portions (bauxite and coal), it is also possible for ANTAM to mitigate commodity price risks through hedging transactions with the main goal of protecting their budgeted income.
 Yet some hedging positions may cause ANTAM to lose the chance to obtain even higher profits when prices rise.

-As at December 31, 2015, ANTAM’s trade receivables from ferronickel sales are directly linked to LME price index.
-If the LME nickel price weakens or strengthens by 5% compared to the price as of December 31, 2015 (assuming all other variables remain unchanged), the post-tax loss of ANTAM for the year ended December 31, 2015 will increase or decrease by approximately Rp11,020,324 (2014: Rp24,258,947).
+As at December 31, 2016, ANTAM's trade receivables from ferronickel sales are directly linked to LME price index.
+If the LME nickel price weakens or strengthens by 5% compared to the price as of December 31, 2016 (assuming all other variables remain unchanged), the post-tax profit of ANTAM for the year ended December 31, 2016 will decrease or increase by approximately Rp20,255,689 (2015: Rp11,020,324).

 2. Foreign Exchange and Interest Rate Risks